 The music and choreography so upset the audience, that they began jeering and yelling at the performers.
 The disturbance turned into a full on riot when audience members turned on each other and then the orchestra.
 But through all the disturbances, the performers continued to complete the ballet.
 This first showing received terrible reviews.
 However, the ballet was performed again a year later and “Stravinsky was carried from the hall shoulder-high in triumph.”

 While it did not have as unfavorable reception as The Rite of Spring, Tchaikovsky’s first ballet was anything but an instant success.
+In spite of the rocky start, Swan Lake easily deserves a spot on our list of the most beautiful ballet music known.

 The first performance was not the critical success that Tchaikovsky and Reisinger would have hoped for.
 Audiences at the Bolshoi Theatre were left unimpressed by the choreography and the set design, and Tchaikovsky’s score, considered heavy and oppressive, was described by one critic as “Wagnerian.”
 The role of Odette was given to Pelageya Karpakova, who was not the Bolshoi’s prima ballerina, and her performance evidently left the audience unmoved.
 “Swan Lake” First Performed